 Lower Fuel Costs

 As mentioned above, traveling slowly will reduce your monthly fuel costs.
 That said, slow travel is not the only way to cut back on the amount you spend on fuel.
+RV Trip Wizard is a great resource for route planning to avoid excess travel and avoid burning fuel.
+It also tracks your mileage and fuel costs.

 Apps such as GasBuddy will help you lower this part of your full time RV budget significantly.
 Additionally, gas station and grocery store loyalty cards—as well as membership such as Good Sam Club—will often give decent discounts on gasoline.